 - Whatever The Approach, It’s a 4I’s!.

-No one opens a new sketch file and starts designing, that’s not how great products were built. ideation stage is very important not only to produce ideas and concepts but also to understand the connections between all the information you have. at this stage I think Steve jobs was totally right, you are connecting dots from the past [research, experiences are the past] and it shapes the future [ideation will shape it].
+No one opens a new sketch file and starts designing, that’s not how you could build great products.
+Ideation stage is critical not only to produce ideas and concepts but also to understand the connections between all the information you have.
+At this stage, I think Steve Jobs was right, you are connecting dots from the past [research, experiences are the past] and it shapes the future [ideation will shape it].

 You can’t connect the dots looking forward; you can only connect them looking backward.
 So you have to trust that the dots will somehow connect in your future.
 You have to trust in something – your gut, destiny, life, karma, whatever.
 This approach has never let me down and it has made all the difference in my life.

-Dots are your research findings, your previous falls and learned experiences, it could be such knowledge or point you remember out of a very old article you read before. it could be anything you learned. it could be any kind of previous situations you faced in person or someone told you about it. it’s about your humanity when all your previous life is mixed with your current moment to answer only one question.
+Dots are your research findings, your previous falls, and learned experiences.
+It could be such knowledge or point you remember out of an ancient article you read before.
+It could be anything you learned.
+It could be any previous situations you faced in person, or someone told you about it.
+It’s about your humanity when all your former life is mixed with your current moment to answer only one question.
 How Might We…

 There are many ideation techniques, such as shut-it-loud, art-boards, but since we have our design opportunities, challenges and Wow-Factors documented.
 I prefer to use “cards” again, so usually, we share cards with problems (design opportunities, challenges, and Wow-Factors) with the team, and each team member write on the back of the card his idea – with a short description, principles that the concept relays on, and the lighting demos (inspiration links). after that, we could anonymously vote dots, and then I prefer to have a decider – so he decides (based on his understanding of the project goals & previous qualifications) to go with a specific concept for each design challenge.
 That could work also with online card sharing solutions and voting apps.
 It’s not a very hard activity. but actually, it needs to be moderated the right way. let’s talk about ideation methods.